 Generally, the discovery is conducted at the client site, but could be conducted virtually if the requirements and business processes are not too complex.
 Complexity will also determine the length of the discovery session which can range from a few hours to a day or more.

-Prior to the meeting, each participant in the discovery process should meet with their respective team members to uncover pain points within their functional area.
-This also provides opportunity to determine which issues are relevant to achieving stated company goals and which issues correspond with the identified requirements.
+Prior to the meeting, each participant in the discovery process should meet with their respective team members to uncover pain points within their functional area and determine which are relevant to achieving overall company goals and addressing the identified requirements.
+LogicData can provide a template for this exercise.
 In this way the discovery process stays on task and time while minimizing disruptions to normal company operations.
-LogicData can provide a template to facilitate this exercise.
 The completed templates should be returned to the solution provider a few days prior to the scheduled meeting to reduce redundant questions and minimize the company’s disruption to operations.

 While this step may appear somewhat time consuming, it is invaluable in ensuring that the solution provider has a detailed understanding of the company’s needs and is able to provide the right solution.
-By following the recommendations outlined above, the discovery process can be completed in the most efficient manner possible.
+By following the recommendations outlined above, the discovery process is also completed in the most efficient manner possible.

-After compiling the information from the discovery meeting, the potential vendors can now prepare for the final presentation.
-It is important for the company to allow adequate time between discovery and final demonstration so that the solution providers can tailor the demonstration to address identified needs as well as any other relevant issues uncovered during the discovery.
+After compiling the information from the discovery call the potential vendors can now prepare for the final presentation.
+It is important for the company to allow adequate time between discovery and final demonstration so that the solution providers can tailor the demonstration to address identified needs and address any other relevant issues uncovered during the discovery.

 In preparing for the detailed demonstration the following should be considered:

 While the detail presentation may vary based on company needs and schedule, a typical agenda would follow the below guidelines: